CosimaLL/3dio-website/src/docs/1/api/storage.md

 ### File Key

-Every file has its own unique file key consisting of an user ID and a custom component:
+Every file has its own unique file key consisting of the user ID and a custom component:
 ```text
 /535e624259ee6b0200000484/example/floorplan.jpg
 |                        |       |            |